Editorial cartoonist: Media trends

+In the United States, there are more than a hundred published editorial cartoonists from both sides of the political divide.
+Whereas in the past American newspapers generally used to employ staff political cartoonists, nowadays, the work of many political cartoonists, are distributed via syndication services (such as Andrews McMeel Syndication, Cagle Cartoons, the Tribune Content Agency, King Features Syndicate, Creators Syndicate, and Counterpoint Media).

+Risks

 A political cartoonist's aim is often to encourage debate; they can also fuel controversy.
 Their work can expose corrupt or abusive regimes, governments or political groups, and therefore often put themselves and their publishers at risk.